imouatsi/Stock_HR/docs/BEGINNERS_GUIDE.md

-# 🔰 Beginner's Guide to Stock & HR Management System
+# 🔰 Beginner's Guide to 404 ENTERPRISE

 Welcome to the Stock & HR Management System!
 This guide is designed to help absolute beginners understand, install, and use the system.
 We'll go through each step in detail, with clear explanations.

-## 📖 What is Stock & HR Management System?
+## 📖 What is 404 ENTERPRISE?

-Stock & HR Management System is an application that helps businesses:
+404 ENTERPRISE is a comprehensive application that helps businesses in Algeria:
 - Track inventory and stock levels
-- Manage employee information
+- Manage employee information and HR processes
 - Create and track contracts
-- Generate invoices
+- Generate invoices and manage accounting
-- View business metrics through a dashboard
+- View business metrics through a comprehensive dashboard
+- Handle financial statements and reporting
+- Manage suppliers and purchase orders

 Think of it as your business's digital command center where you can manage everything in one place.